Academic Catalog

 Prerequisites:

 Exploring how the structure, function and genetics of microorganisms (bacteria, viruses, fungi and protozoa) influence our everyday world.
 This includes microbes relevant to human health and industry; and the biological and chemical defenses we use to regulate them.
-The laboratory involves isolation and biochemical identification of soil bacteria and determination of antimicrobial properties.
-(Lecture three hours, laboratory two hours.)
+(Lecture three hours)

 Prerequisites: